-- Children are playing a key role in accelerating the switch to electric cars, an ABB E-Mobility study for World EV Day has found
+- Children are playing a key role in accelerating the switch to electric vehicles (EVs), an ABB E-mobility study for World EV Day has found

 - Nearly 60% of parents reported being educated on environmental issues by their children, with over two-thirds discussing EV purchase plans with them